Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 shall have option to

-either comply with section 17(2), or
+either comply with provision of section 17(2), or

-avail every month 50% of eligible ITC on inputs, capital goods and input services in that month and the rest shall lapse:
+avail of every month 50% of eligible ITC on inputs, capital goods and input services in that month and the rest shall lapse:

 1st Proviso - Option exercised shall remain for whole year